-- establish or enhance a world leading engineering research group - deliver 'use-inspired' research that meets the needs of their industrial sponsors - disseminate the outcomes of their research for appropriate academic use - become a self-sustaining research group by the end of the award (by securing substantial external grant income).
+- establish or enhance a world leading engineering research group. - deliver 'use-inspired' research that meets the needs of Dstl. - disseminate the outcomes of their research for appropriate academic use. - become a self-sustaining research group by the end of the award (by securing substantial external grant income).